lleomllr/Library_Management_for_Medias/README.md

-a website or open library where users can download the books available, search for them and also read articles.
+A website or open library where users can download the books available, search for them and also read articles.
 It's part of a personal project I'm working on.
 Maybe I'll put it online one day.
 In the meantime, here's a first visual of the site (typography and colors will probably change in the future).